← Back to city

 The home page shows the whole city on a single horizontally-scrolling canvas.
 The far left is the entrance — a retro PXVILLE arch with flickering marquee bulbs — backed by a forest of trees that mark the edge of the world.
 Everything to the right of the banner is user-submitted.

-- Click and drag anywhere to pan horizontally.
+• Click and drag anywhere to pan horizontally.

-- Use the mouse wheel for horizontal scroll.
+• Use the mouse wheel for horizontal scroll.
 Shift + wheel for faster scroll.

-- Arrow keys jump one full segment (10 buildings) forward or back.
+• Arrow keys jump one full segment (10 buildings) forward or back.

-- Pinch-zoom works on touch devices and the canvas stays crisp at any zoom.
+• Pinch-zoom works on touch devices and the canvas stays crisp at any zoom.

-2. Submitting a building
+2. Claiming a house

-- Cycle through color themes, window shapes, door styles, roof types, shape variants (including L-shape extensions), and — for shops — awning colors.
+• Cycle through color themes, window shapes, door styles, roof types, shape variants (including L-shape extensions), and — for shops — awning colors.

 4. Editing later